A2 Milk profit up 42pc, to return $150m

 "We are pleased with the progress that has been made in stabilising the business, refreshing our strategy and improving our execution," he said.

-"Our significant increase in marketing investment has driven further gains in brand health metrics and record market shares delivering strong growth in our China infant milk formula business," he said
+"Our significant increase in marketing investment has driven further gains in brand health metrics and record market shares delivering strong growth in our China infant milk formula business," he said.

+China label and English label infant formula sales were up 12.2 per cent and 11.6 per cent, respectively.

+Australia-New Zealand, and US liquid milk sales were up 1.8 per cent and 30.2 per cent, respectively.